Swoop-Adventures/csv-migration-command-line-tool/README.md

 - Ensure python is installed.
 - run `pip install jsonschema pandas requests python-dotenv` to install required packages.
-- json schema file ends with .json and csv file ends with .csv should be ready to input.
+- csv file ends with .csv should be ready to input.

 ## To run application

 - Enter command line `python app.py`.

-## Important

-- If the data is nested (or an array type), data need to be separated with "|" under one column.
-E.g. admin | editor.